List of Fairfax County Public Schools middle schools: Joyce Kilmer Middle School

 Joyce Kilmer Middle School (Region 2, grades 7–8) is a public school named after the journalist and poet Joyce Kilmer.

-The school feeds into James Madison High School, Oakton High School, George C. Marshall High School, Langley High School, McLean High School, and also (has the possibility) Thomas Jefferson High School for Science and Technology.
+The school feeds into James Madison High School, Oakton High School, George C. Marshall High School, Langley High School, McLean High School, and also (with admission) Thomas Jefferson High School for Science and Technology.

 Kilmer has a GT program for students who have been determined to be "Gifted and Talented".

 The school offers many electives for 7th and 8th graders, including Family And Consumer Sciences (Home EC), Drama, Tech Tools, Inventions and Innovations, Technological Systems, and Advanced Technology Tools.

 Kilmer is also known for its outstanding band and orchestra program.
 Under the direction of conductor Sharon Bonneau, the Kilmer Symphonic band has been recognized as one of the best middle school bands in the state.
 The Kilmer Symphonic Orchestra, led by conductor Elizabeth Fogel and previously led by Marci Swift, has been recognized as one of the best middle school orchestras in the state.
 The school also has a chorus and string orchestra.
 The strings program offers violin, viola, cello, and bass.

 48% of the teachers have a bachelor's degrees, and 52% have master's degrees.
 There are 19.5 students per teacher.
 There is a 97% attendance rate.

 Kilmer's student body of 1100-1200 as of 2021 is 60% White, 21% Asian, 10% Hispanic, 5% unspecified, 4% Black, and less than 1% Native American.

 No contact rule controversy

 In June 2007, Kilmer Middle School, a school in the FCPS system, attracted national controversy after a 13-year-old student was reprimanded for putting his arm around his girlfriend during a break.
 The school had a strict policy of "no physical contact", meaning that contact such as high fives or hugs between friends are not allowed.
-Despite opposition from some parents and students, and coverage on Fox News, CNN, Time Magazine and the Washington Post, the school system and the former principal of the school, Deborah Strayhorn, stood behind the rule and refused to rescind it.
+Despite opposition from some parents and students, and coverage on Fox News, CNN, Time and The Washington Post, the school system and the former principal of the school, Deborah Strayhorn, stood behind the rule and refused to rescind it.